miksimal/whacky-dy-whack/README.md

 # whacky-dy-whack

 ## Functionality to add:
-+ Add an effect when you whack someone

 + Add scoreboard that keep track of your personal high score (use of local storage)